How to Check For and Remove Malware From Your Mac [2024]

 5. Get Malware Protection

-If you find that malware is a recurring problem, it may be time to consider downloading Mac cleaning software.
+If you find that malware is a recurring problem, it may be time to consider downloading a Mac cleaning software.
 Fortunately, we have a guide on the best Mac cleaning software, and virtually all of them offer malware removal.
 However, I would personally recommend CleanMyMac X. We also have a full guide for removing malware from old Macs if you’re running a well-used machine.

 While malware can be a frustrating experience, it doesn’t mean it’s the end of the world.
 Though you may want to change your passwords, avoid going online until the situation is resolved, and possibly even wipe and reinstall macOS on your device, removing malware is absolutely necessary.